grajie/COVID-19-Exploratory-Analysis-with-SQL/README.md

-# Exploratory Analysis on COVID 19 Data Set
+# Data Analysis on COVID 19 Data Set

 Thank you for visiting the repository of Data Analysis and Visualization of COVID-19 Dataset.